loader image

 Innovation

-The ‘A Day in the Life…’ style video is a popular watch on sites such as YouTube and TikTok.
-These GoPro videos have become even more mainstream with the use of a first-person perspective.
-The rugged cameras represent the standard in the space and have a burgeoning fanatic online community.
-Moreover, GoPros are easy to use, have a wealth of accessories and can record in a variety of video/audio formats.
-With this, the cameras could be placed anywhere and film anything.
+The ‘A Day in the Life…’ style videos are popular on social media such as YouTube and TikTok, becoming even more mainstream with the use of a first-person perspective.
+The rugged GoPro cameras are the standard in the space and have a dedicated online community.
+They cameras are easy to use, have a wealth of accessories and can record in a variety of video/audio formats.
+In this way the cameras can be placed anywhere and film almost anything.
 Throughout the campaign, they were mounted to bikes, used inside of research experiments and even in the shower!
-The POV perspective enables viewers to figuratively step into a person’s shoes for a day.
-Previously, viewers had the option to experience the daily life of footballers, climbers or popstars, but never a scientist.
-We were ‘first to market’ in the space and certain hurdles had to be overcome.
-For example, we had responsibility to demonstrate a typical day of one of our scientists while maintaining authenticity and not feeding into stereotypes.
-As such, we needed the videos to demonstrate our scientist’s morning routine, hobbies, commutes, and diet as well as interactions at work.
-To achieve this, the videos are divided into three segments, morning – work – after work with a one third split across the board.
-However, the vision was malleable to our scientists input given that they would be doing the filming.
+The POV perspective allows viewers to figuratively step into a person’s shoes for a day.
+Until now viewers could experience the life of sports people, movie stars or popstars, but never a scientist.

 Examples